Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/community-management/moderation.md

+---
+title: moderation
+description:
+published: true
+date: 2023-09-05T18:37:50.226Z
+tags:
+editor: markdown
+dateCreated: 2023-08-19T00:08:06.914Z
+---

 # Moderation

 ## Community Moderation

 Using SonoranBot, you have access to several commands that are all logged to a special channel.
 Keep moderation actions organized and easily control access!

-{% hint style="info" %}
-Moderation commands are available to any Discord server linked to a community, including Free CAD/CMS!
+> Moderation commands are available to any Discord server linked to a community, including Free CAD/CMS!
-{% endhint %}
+{.is-info}

 ### Getting Started